^ go up - main page

 Keyword Synopsis Description

-if cond -- Executes the following code block if cond is a non-zero value.
+if cond -- Executes the following code block if cond is true (0xffff).

 This is equivalent to not [end] jc (although, if the previous instruction is not, the assembler may optimize away the duplicate nots).